jhrcook/100DaysOfSwift2/README.md

 **Day 22 - April 19, 2020:**
 I spent more time playing around with design in SwiftUI and made some nice-looking neumorphic buttons!

+**Day 23 - April 21, 2020:**
+I finsihed up the milestone project BrainTrainingChallenge, it was pretty easy, I just spent a lot of time playing with SwiftUI design.
+I also started the next project where we are learning about new user input methods and are getting some experience with dates.